Saint-Tropez Travel Guide

-The highly-fashionable society flocks this tiny resort town in summer.
-Saint-Tropez was once a fishing village before the 20th century.
-Coco Chanel visited and became attracted to it.
-In the 1950s, it was the setting of the movie And God Created Woman.
-It features Brigitte Bardot, the era’s famous sex symbol.
-Since then, the almost unmapped town became an international tourism hub.
-It is now a top destination for the wealthy and famous, Let us acquaint ourselves with this tiny but illustrious town in French Riviera.
+The highly-fashionable jet-set crowd flocks to this tiny resort town every summer, and have been since the 1950’s.
+Saint-Tropez was once simply a picturesque French fishing village.
+Then Coco Chanel and her fashionable friends started coming, and it became the setting of the movie And God Created Woman featuring Brigitte Bardot, the era’s famous sex symbol.
+Since then, the previously almost unmapped town became an international tourist hotspot.
+It is now known as a top destination for the wealthy and famous.
+The Hamptons of Europe.
+Let us acquaint ourselves with this tiny but illustrious town in French Riviera…

 Basic information about the locality